bparanj/crystal/electronics/experiments/queue/inductance-experiment.md

 ### 3. Experiment 3: Inductive Kickback (Demonstrating Energy Storage in Magnetic Fields)

-Objective: Illustrate the concept of inductive kickback, where the energy stored in an inductor’s magnetic field is released when the current is suddenly interrupted.
+Illustrate the concept of inductive kickback, where the energy stored in an inductor’s magnetic field is released when the current is suddenly interrupted.

 Materials: